pattyboy813/rebooto/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The platform adopts a premium minimalist design using a white background, glassmorphism effects, and blue-purple gradients.
-Typography features Space Grotesk for headlines and Inter for body text, with a responsive hierarchy.
-Animations utilize Lenis for smooth scrolling, Framer Motion for entrance and interaction effects, and GSAP for scroll-triggered animations and 3D orb parallax effects.
-Key components like the floating navigation and various content cards incorporate glassmorphic styling, rounded corners, and soft shadows.
-A vintage flip timer countdown, simplified to a single unified display per time unit, maintains a mechanical/industrial aesthetic.
+The landing page features a modern, clean SaaS-inspired design with a teal-to-emerald gradient color scheme and coral accents.
+Typography uses Sora for headlines and Inter for body text.
+The design emphasizes white space, subtle animations via Framer Motion (fade-ups, gentle hovers), and a structured layout with clear sections: hero with email capture, feature cards, social proof stats, final CTA, and footer.
+Background includes animated gradient orbs and a subtle grid pattern.
+All elements use rounded corners, clean borders, and smooth transitions.

 ### Technical Implementations
 **Frontend**: React, TypeScript, Tailwind CSS, Shadcn UI, Framer Motion, Lenis for smooth scrolling, GSAP for advanced animations.